PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 <img src='./images/img_066.png' alt='img_066' width='600'/>

-This needs to be done when the Windows 7 Guest is powered off.
+This needs to be done when the Windows XP Guest is powered off.
 In this example, the Windows 11 Host doesn't have a Serial Port, so I'm not going to add a Serial Port.

 Note the Serial Port number should be configured in the Device Manager in the Windows 11 Host, then added to the Windows XP Guest, then the Serial Port number should be configured in the Windows XP Guest.
 It is recommended to do this one at a time, to avoid confusion between Serial Ports.